teaql/teaql-quick-start/quick-start/model-patten.md

 For example, the family belongs to the community.
 At the end of the family list, add `community="community()`. and so on

+Another note is that every time you create an object, you need to add `<` and `/>` before and after the list respectively.

+You can use the tab key or space bar during the process to ensure alignment.